 Hero or not, Tunnel Joe Holmes was still an escapee from prison.
 The police followed up on all reported sightings, all of which turned out to be false.
 They checked with his parents, his sister, a former girlfriend, friends, and any other lead they could think of but the trail went cold.

 Then, two weeks later, on March 3rd, there was a report of a robbery.
 A 64-year-old woman named Mary Ruiz had been walking home from work at 7:50 PM when a man in a brown coat and a tan hat pulled a gun on her and stole her pocketbook containing $5.
-She immediately ran to a nearby store and contacted police.
+She immediately ran to a nearby store and contacted the police.

 Just a few minutes later, police officer Frank Plunkett spotted a man that fit the description of the suspect, jumped out of his patrol car, and grabbed him by the arm.
 The suspect pressed a .32 caliber revolver into his stomach and fired twice, but nothing happened.
 The gun had misfired both times.

 The suspect took off and Plunkett took chase, eventually being joined up by two other officers.
-Multiple gunshots were exchanged with the suspect before he tired and gave himself up.
+Multiple gunshots were exchanged with the suspect before he tried and gave himself up.
 The suspect admitted that he was Joe Holmes.

 Needless to say, Tunnel Joe was now in a big heap of trouble.
 He was charged with escaping from prison, possession of a deadly weapon, armed robbery, and trying to kill a policeman.
-He initially plead guilty to all charges excluding the last one, but by the time of his trial Holmes’s lawyers had him change his plea to being guilty of only the escape from the penitentiary.
+He initially pleaded guilty to all charges excluding the last one, but by the time of his trial, Holmes’s lawyers had him change his plea to being guilty of only the escape from the penitentiary.

 It took the jury only fifteen minutes to reach a decision.
 Tunnel Joe Holmes was guilty on all charges.
 The judge sentenced him to five years each for the escape and robbery, to be served concurrently, and that was to be followed by an additional fifteen years for his assault on Officer Plunkett.
 And he still had ten years left for his dinner-time burglaries, so he was really being sentenced to thirty years in the slammer, allowing him to be released in 1981.